Hours and Location

 A Note on Language: The Asif website is currently available in Hebrew and English.
-We are working towards translating sections of the site into Arabic, as well.
-Please check back for more updates soon.
+Some content is also available in Arabic and we are working to add more.
+Please check back for updates soon.

 Naama Shefi is a kibbutznik and New Yorker, whose work sits at the intersection of food, culture, community building, and art.
 In 2017, she founded the Jewish Food Society, which preserves and celebrates Jewish culinary heritage through a digital recipe archive and dynamic events.
 Previously, she curated programs promoting Israeli and Jewish culinary culture through the hit pop-up The Kubbeh Project and the Israeli Consulate in New York.
 Naama also immersed herself in start-up culture as the marketing director of EatWith, which hosts pop-ups in 160 cities.
 Food, she believes, is one of the most profound ways to build community.

 “My first bite after touching down in Israel is usually herring.
 It could be on a fresh baguette at Sherry Herring, or a quick stop before Shabbat at Dorfman at the Carmel Market.
 In the market, I always make sure to visit Elad for “hetzi manah” or a half portion of falafel.
 In the evening I head to Abie — a restaurant that personifies what Israeli food can be in 2021.”